phoe/protest/doc/common.md

 ## Summary

 The package `PROTEST/COMMON` is the package for common PROTEST protocols.
-These protocols may serve as examples and
+These protocols may serve as examples of `PROTEST/PROTOCOL` syntax, but are also functional and usable as imports by other systems.

 Currently available protocols:
   * [`ADDRESSED`](../src/common/mixin/addressed.lisp) -